stephaniebasaraba/ApartmentFinder/README.txt

 MENU OPTIONS

 1.)
 Rent/Lease Apartment
 The user is prompted to enter a minimum number of bedrooms required, a minimum number of baths required, and maximum amount of rent the user is willing to pay.
-The program searches the apartments database and display apartments that meet the user’s requirements.
+The program searches the apartments database and display apartments that meet the user’s requirements

 If the user decides to continue with the lease, the program will prompt the user for the following information: first name and last name.
 Once the user’s entry is complete, the program will create a tenant and add the tenant to the Tenants database.
 The selected apartment status must be changed to rented (‘R’)